bitburner-official/bitburner-src/markdown/bitburner.userinterface.settailfontsize.md

 </td><td>

 _(Optional)_ Optional.
 Hostname/IP of the target script.
-Defaults to the server this script is running on.
-If args are specified, this is not optional.
+Defaults to the server the calling script is running on.

 </td></tr>